peterlidee/streaming/article1.md

 const pause = await pauseFunction(delay);
 ```

-Why, so the component takes longer to load and we can observe the loading state better.
+Why?
+So the component takes longer to load and we can observe the loading state better.

 In short, `<Post delay={1000} />` makes a dynamic (non cached) fetch and retrieves a random post from the jsonplaceholder api.
 It then pauses for x milliseconds and finally returns the `post.title`.